eProsima/Integration-Service-docs/docs/use-case2.rst

     curl <url>/v2/entities/String/attrs/data/value?type=String

-Now, the value must contain information (normally, "HelloWorld").
+Now, the value must contain information (normally, :code:`HelloWorld`).

-If you want to test the communication the other way around, launch Helloworld as *subscriber* and force an update in the :code:`contextBroker` data while :code:`integration-service` is executing with the same YAML file.
+If you want to test the communication the other way around, launch Helloworld as  :code:`subscriber` and force an update in the *contextBroker* data while *eProsima Integration-Service* is executing with the same YAML file.

-**Note**: Each time you execute :code:`integration-service` with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command
+**Note**: Each time you execute *eProsima Integration-Service* with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command

 .. code-block:: bash